yashpunjabi/CS1331-Checkstyle/Checkstyle.md

 ---
 ##### A Guide to setup checkstyle for the CS1331 course at Georgia Tech.
 It will go over how to download and use checkstyle along with how to make aliases on Linux, Windows, or Mac.

 **At this point you should have Java installed and working on your computer.
-If not, go through the Java installation guide found [here](Add a link)**
+If not, go through the Java installation guide found [here](http://cs1331.org/resources.html)**

-TODO add link to java install guide^

 Checkstyle is a style guide used in CS1331 to make sure that you are writing code that is readable and follows standard coding conventions.
 It scans through your code and lets you know of any style errors that you've made so that you can fix them.
 All homework that you submit should be run through checkstyle first because we take points off for checkstyle errors.